watson-developer-cloud/node-red-labs/README.md

 - [Basic Labs using Watson nodes](/basic_examples/README.md) show how to invoke nodes from a simple flow
 - [Advanced Labs using multiple Watson nodes](/advanced_examples/README.md) show how to extend or combine where different nodes and services

-Feel free to use this content, please let us know what you think of it!
+Feel free to use this content, please let us know what you think of it! :bowtie:

 ## License